 While your policy covers your personal belongings, it doesn’t always mean you’ll get the full amount for a brand-new replacement.
 Standard policies often have sub-limits for high-value categories like jewelry, art, or electronics, typically around $1,500 to $2,500.
 If your wedding ring or art collection is worth more than that, you won’t be fully covered without extra protection.
 For these special items, you should consider adding a “rider” or “floater” to your policy.
 This provides specific, separate coverage for your valuables, ensuring you can replace them if something happens.

-Myth: Your Home Policy Covers Your Home Business
+Myth: Your Policy Covers Your Home-Based Business

 With more people working from home or starting their own businesses, this myth is a risky one.
 A standard homeowners policy is not designed to cover business-related activities or liabilities.
 If a client slips and falls in your home office or if your business inventory is damaged in a fire, your claim could be denied.
 Your home policy has limited coverage for business property and almost no liability protection for business operations.
 To properly protect your hard work, you’ll need to look into specific business insurance options, like a rider or a separate home-based business policy.

-When Should You Review Your Home Policy?
+When Should You Review Your Homeowners Policy?

 Think of your homeowners insurance policy like an annual check-up.
 It’s not something you set up once and then forget about forever.
 Your life changes, your home changes, and even risks in your area can shift, so your policy needs to keep up.
 A yearly review is a great habit, but certain life events should trigger an immediate call to your insurance agent to avoid any potential gaps in protection.